bradleypallen/keras-quora-question-pairs/README.md

 ![[Keras model architecture for Quora Question Pairs dyadic prediction]](quora-q-pairs-model.png)

 The model architecture is based on the Stanford Natural Language Inference [[2]](http://nlp.stanford.edu/pubs/snli_paper.pdf) benchmark model developed by Stephen Merity [[3]](https://github.com/Smerity/keras_snli), specifically the version using a simple summation of GloVe word embeddings [[4]](http://nlp.stanford.edu/pubs/glove.pdf) to represent each question in the pair.
 A difference between this and the Merity SNLI benchmark is that our final layer is Dense with sigmoid activation, as opposed to softmax.
+Another key difference is that we are using the max operator as opposed to sum to combine word embeddings into a question representation.
 We use binary cross-entropy as a loss function and Adam for optimization.

 ## Evaluation

 We partition the Quora question pairs into a 90/10 train/test split.
 We run training for 25 epochs with a further 90/10 train/validation split, saving the weights from the model checkpoint with the maximum validation accuracy.
 Training takes approximately 150 secs/epoch, using Tensorflow as a backend for Keras on an Amazon Web Services EC2 p2-xlarge GPU compute instance.
-We finally evaluate the best checkpointed model to obtain a test set accuracy of 0.8181.
+We finally evaluate the best checkpointed model to obtain a test set accuracy of _0.8291_.

 ## Discussion

-Much work remains, specifically:

-* Tuning hyperparameters
-* As in [[3]](https://github.com/Smerity/keras_snli), evaluating variant architectures that use recurrent layers in place of the summation of embeddings
+An initial pass at hyperparameter tuning through line search led to the following observations:

+* Computing the sentence representation by applying the max operator to the word embeddings slightly outperformed using mean and sum, and slightly outperformed the use of LSTM and GRU recurrent layers.
+* Batch normalization improved accuracy.
+* Any amount of dropout decreased accuracy.
+* Four hidden layers in the fully-connected component had the best accuracy, with between zero and six hidden layers evaluated.
+* Using 200 dimensions for the layers in the fully-connected component showed the best accuracy among tested dimensions 50, 100, 200, and 300.

+A more computationally-intensive campaign of randomized search over the space of hyperparameter configurations is planned.

 ## Requirements